Case study overview

 Of supplier profit can flow to merchandisers

-depending on services rendered.
-Yet the suppliers have it all on the line ultimately.
-There is nothing wrong with the above, however the Merchandiser hold the power when it comes to disputes.
+Depending on services rendered — yet the supplier has it all on the line, ultimately.
+There is nothing wrong with this arrangement; the problem is that the merchandiser holds the power when it comes to disputes.

 100s